okfn/ecportal-server-setup/installation.rst

   #.
 Modifies the generated CKAN configuration file with settings particular
      for ecportal, including the correct connection strings for solr and postgres.

   #.
-Applies two patches to the CKAN installation.
-This is because they are
-     specific to ecportal's deployment:

-     .. include:: scripts/ckan.patch
-        :code: diff

-     .. include:: scripts/elastic_search_redirect.patch
-        :code: diff

-  #.
 Runs some commands to load initial data for the installation, ie - the
      ecportal vocabs.